Climate change in Texas: Effects on health

 Hot weather in the state can cause adverse health effects on vulnerable populations, like heat stroke and dehydration, which could affect people's cardiovascular and nervous systems.
 Warmer air also increases the production of ground-level ozone, which can worsen lung diseases like asthma, and can also cause heart disease, increasing the danger of premature death.
+Changes in the climate are also increasing more instances of seasonal allergies.
+The heat periods are lasting longer because of climate change.
+The summers are starting sooner and lasting longer, which is creating longer periods of stronger heat.
+Climate change can also have an indirect impact on mental health.
+With climate change, there can be an increase in hurricanes and major flood events.
+This leads to changes in infrastructure which may force people to leave their homes and lose their belongings.
+Dealing with the loss of your home and personal belongings can take a toll on one's mental health creating more stress and anxiety in their lives.

 More extreme storms have also taken a toll on Texans' mental health, particularly those who have survived Hurricane Harvey.
 Weeks after Harvey hit the state, researchers were surveying across the hardest-hit areas, and found that 46 percent of Houston area participants met the necessary symptoms for PTSD.
 More than half of the 41 survivors in the survey had symptoms of anxiety.

+Extreme changes in temperature and precipitation increases the spread of vector borne diseases such as the West Nile Virus and Lyme disease.
+These extreme temperature changes also increase water temperature that can lead to more bacteria growth and more food borne diseases like Salmonella.